Change General preferences on Mac

 Sidebar icon size

-Choose small, medium, or large icons for the Finder sidebar and for the sidebar in apps such as Mail and News.
+Choose small, medium, or large icons for the Finder sidebar and for the sidebar in apps such as Mail, News, and Photos.
+The size of text in the sidebar also changes.

 Show scroll bars